Integrated Principal Components Analysis

 \subsection{Related Work}

+Currently, existing data integration methods for unsupervised learning tend to fall into one of two categories - the matrix factorizations or the multiblock PCA family - but each have major practical limitations that we address with iPCA.

-Currently, existing data integration methods for unsupervised learning have primarily revolved around matrix factorizations due to their ease of interpretability and computational feasibility.
-The framework of coupled matrix and tensor (CMTF) factorizations \citep{singh2008collective, acar2014coupled} unifies a large class of these factorizations while Joint and Individual Variation Explained (JIVE) \citep{lock2013joint} is an alternative factorization that is commonly used in integrative genomics.
-These methods ultimately solve an optimization problem to factorize the integrated data sets into a low-rank joint variation matrix, encoding the shared patterns, and a low-rank individual variation matrix, encoding the patterns specific each data set.
-One practical challenge with matrix factorization methods, however, is that they heavily depend on the ranks of the factorized matrices, which are frequently unknown and must be specified a priori.
-That is, unlike PCA, the top factors from CMTF and JIVE are non-nested and can change drastically depending on the chosen ranks.
-This poses significant challenges from an interpretation standpoint as the practitioner could end up with multiple different, but equally valid, solutions corresponding to different choices of ranks.
+First, matrix factorizations, including coupled matrix and tensor (CMTF) factorizations \citep{singh2008collective, acar2014coupled} and Joint and Individual Variation Explained (JIVE) \citep{lock2013joint}, each solve an optimization problem to factorize the integrated data sets into a low-rank joint variation matrix, encoding the shared patterns, and a low-rank individual variation matrix, encoding the patterns specific each data set.
+Matrix factorizations are well-liked due to their simplicity and computational feasibility, but a practical challenge with these methods is that they do not have a unique solution and heavily depend on the ranks of the factorized matrices.
+That is, the top factors from CMTF and JIVE are non-nested and can change drastically depending on the user-specified rank.
+Since the ``optimal'' rank is almost always unknown and must be specified a priori, this poses significant interpretability challenges as the practitioner could end up with many different, but equally valid, solutions corresponding to different choices of ranks and random seeds.
 On a related front, the generalized SVD (GSVD) \citep{alter2003generalized, ponnapalli2011higher} provides an exact matrix decomposition for integrated data that does not depend on the matrix rank.
-Nevertheless, it is limited in scope.
-The GSVD assumes each matrix has full row rank, excluding problems with both high-dimensional and low-dimensional data sets.
+Nevertheless, it is limited in scope since the GSVD assumes each matrix has full row rank, excluding problems with both high- and low-dimensional data sets.